BigMassive/CONCRETE/site_content/foundation_and_services/the_concrete_stack/wallet.md

 -  Oversight and monitoring.
 Can boss-characters monitor key holdings of users?

 [^fhe]:
     [Homomorhic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) techniques do enable algorithms to be run directly on un-decrypted cyphertext.
-While seemingly amazing, these algorithms come a great efficiency cost (being of-the-order-of 1,000,000x less efficient than their non-homomorphic equivalents).
+While seemingly amazing, the efficiency of these algorithms can be of-the-order of 1,000,000x worse than their non-homomorphic equivalents - this can often represent a substantial performance penalty.